Categories

 • Spoken languages: the official language is Konkani.
 Marathi and Hindi are also used extensively.

-• Goa summers are best avoided, as the temperature can get as high as 40 °C (104 F).
+• Best time to visit: from October to February.
+Goa summers are best avoided, as the temperature can get as high as 40°C (104°F).

-• Arriving via airport: Dabolim Airport is the international airport, located 4 km from Vasco da Gama city and 30 km from Panjim (the capital).
-On arrival, the best way to get to the city center is to take a pre-paid taxi.
-Indian Airports commonly have a yellow pre-paid taxi booth at the exit and the rates are fixed by the Government – this will be slightly cheaper than hailing a random taxi outside the airport.
+– Indian Airports commonly have a yellow pre-paid taxi booth at the exit and the rates are fixed by the Government – this will be slightly cheaper than hailing a random taxi outside the airport.

 WHERE TO STAY

 • Best hostel for solo travelers in Goa: The Funky Monkey.
-Kinda in between a hostel and an ashram – with friendly and accommodating staff, lots of beautiful open spaces and gardens, and overall very tidy and clean.
-10 minutes walk to the beach.
-Lots of tours, activities, and games arranged for guests every day.
-Book ahead, as this one fills up fast!
+In between a hostel and an ashram – with friendly and accommodating staff, lots of beautiful open spaces and gardens, and overall very tidy and clean.

 • Goa offers a wide range of accommodation – including hotels, resorts, huts, and even individual beach shacks!